 Agricultural continuity as an observable process

-Talking about agricultural continuity means accepting that there are no shortcuts. continuity it is not a static data, but a process that needs to be observed over time, season after season.
+Talking about agricultural continuity means accepting that there are no shortcuts.
+Continuity is not a static fact, but a process that needs to be observed over time, season after season.

-The satellite monitoring allows you to follow the vegetative progress throughout the entire agricultural cycle, also on large surfaces and in the presence of systems equipped with mobile tracker modules.
-This observation continues reduces uncertainty and allows you to compare different periods, different areas and non-homogeneous growing conditions.
+The satellite monitoring allows you to follow the vegetative progress throughout the entire agricultural cycle, even on large surfaces and in the presence of systems equipped with mobile tracker modules.
+This observation continues reduces uncertainty and allows for comparisons between different periods, different areas and non-homogeneous growing conditions.

-In the agrivoltaic context, this approach allows us to understand whether crops they are maintaining their production capacity, if they are modifying one's behavior and to what extent these variations are attributable to the system or other factors.
+In the agrivoltaic context, this approach allows us to understand whether crops are maintaining their productive capacity, whether they are changing their behavior, and to what extent these changes are attributable to the system or other factors.

 Water and microclimate, signals that emerge over time

-Among the variables more sensitive in agrivoltaic systems, water plays a central role, often underestimated in the initial stages of the project.
-Shading And microclimate modified directly impact on the irrigation needs and on thewater balance of crops, making estimates based on standard parameters less reliable.
+Among the most sensitive variables in agrivoltaic systems, water plays a central role, often underestimated in the initial project phases.
+Shading and modified microclimates directly impact irrigation needs and crop water balance, making estimates based on standard parameters less reliable.

-The daily water balance calculation allows you to read more precisely what is happening in the soil and in the plant, intercepting stressful situations or of excess which do not always produce immediate effects, but which can impact productivity in the medium term.
+The daily water balance calculation It allows us to read more precisely what is happening in the soil and plants, intercepting situations of stress or excess that do not always produce immediate effects, but which can impact productivity in the medium term.

-In this sense, the water saving it's not just a goal, but a useful indicator to evaluate the quality of integration between plant and agricultural activity.
+In this sense, water saving is not just a goal, but a useful indicator to evaluate the quality of integration between the plant and agricultural activity.

 Biomass and crop production response

-The identification of areas with homogeneous behavior within the plots allows for read spatial differences better, Of estimate production potential and of build more coherent future scenarios.
+The identification of areas with homogeneous behaviour within the plots allows us to read spatial differences better, Of estimate production potential and of build more coherent future scenarios.

 Separate the effect of the system from external events